Geo-Web-Project/docs/docs/006-community-and-governance/003-network-funds-allocation.md

 ## Quadratic Funding Round #2

 The second quadratic funding experiment run by the Geo Web is launching on February 20th, 2024.
-It's the first-ever [*streaming* quadratic funding](.../concepts/streaming-quadratic-funding) round.
+It's the first-ever [*streaming* quadratic funding](../004-concepts/010-streaming-quadratic-funding) round.
 This pilot run is a collaboration between Geo Web, Superfluid, and Gitcoin Allo.
 Results, lessons learned, and anticipated next steps will be posted here after the round.
+You can participate in the round until April 20th, 2024 at [https://geoweb.land/governance](https://geoweb.land/governance).